How to track, analyze, and visualize data using AWS — A Cloud Guru

 Enabled: True

-6. Run `sam build
+6. Run `sam build`

-7. Deploy the application to AWSsam deploy --guided
+7. Deploy the application to AWS

 For more detailed information on developing SAM applications, check out Getting started with AWS SAM.